Nonlinear Dynamics of Quadratic Gravity in Spherical Symmetry: Conclusion

 This opens up several opportunities for future work.
 As a direct application, we will investigate physically (un)stable branches of Schwarzschild BHs and other exotic BHs in QG, cf.~\cite{Lu:2015cqa,Lu:2015psa,Lu:2017kzi,Holdom:2016nek,Kokkotas:2017zwt,Bonanno:2019rsq,Podolsky:2019gro}, to determine the final state of spherical gravitational collapse.

-As a long-term goal, the present study strongly motivates that one can also establish a well-posed IVP in full 3+1.
-We are currently working on a well-posed formulation within a (3+1)-dimensional computational infrastructures such as~\cite{Fernando2019,einsteintoolkit}.
-We emphasize that while the proof in \cite{Noakes:1983} guarantees the existence of a well-posed IVP also in (3+1) dimensions, the construction of such a formulation remains non-trivial.
+As a long-term goal, the present study strongly motivates that one can also establish a well-posed IVP in full 3+1 dimensions, within computational infrastructures such as~\cite{Fernando2019,einsteintoolkit}.
+We emphasize that while the proof in \cite{Noakes:1983} guarantees the existence of a well-posed IVP also in (3+1) dimensions, the explicit construction of such a formulation remains non-trivial.
 Establishing such a well-posed IVP will eventually enable us to perform binary-black-hole mergers to extract GW signals in this theory.

 Finally, the presented methodology is, in principle, applicable also to other theories with higher-order equations of motion.
-As long as the order-reduced equations of motion are amenable to diagonalization to quasi-linear form, other higher-derivative theories may also admit a well-posed IVP.
+As long as the order-reduced equations of motion are amenable to diagonalization to quasi-linear form, other higher-derivative theories may also admit a well-posed IVP. \\